 1 Peter 3.6 says, “as Sarah obeyed Abraham, calling him lord, whose daughters you are if you do good and are not afraid with any terror” (the NASB says “not being frightened by any fear”).

 Over and over in Scripture we are told to “fear not.”
-Sometimes our fears have more to do with the fear of being taken advantage of, or the fear of losing our rights, or of losing control, or the fear of someone getting away with something.
+Sometimes our fears have more to do with the fear of being taken advantage of, losing our rights or losing control.
+But …

 The Apostle John said, “There is no fear in love; but perfect love casts out fear, because fear involves torment.
 But he who fears has not been made perfect in love” (1 Jn.
 4.18).

-As we grow in our love for God and our understanding of His love for us, and out of that grow in our willingness to love others unconditionally, we can walk more and more in freedom, including freedom from fear, and the protection of obedience.
+As we grow in our love for God and our understanding of His love for us, and out of that understanding grow in our willingness to love others unconditionally, we can walk in greater freedom, including freedom from fear.

 This post may contain affiliate links, but I only recommend books and resources that I believe are theologically sound and beneficial to the reader.
 Thank you for supporting this blog and ministry by supporting my links!